MoseleyBioinformaticsLab/SIRM.moietyModeling2/README.rst

 'moiety_modeling' requires the following Python libraries:

     * docopt_ for creating the command-line interface.
-    * JSONPickle_ for saving Python objects in a JSON serializable form and outputting to a file.
+    * jsonpickle_ for saving Python objects in a JSON serializable form and outputting to a file.
     * numpy_ and matplotlib_ for visualization of optimized results.
     * scipy_ for application of optimization methods.
     * SAGA-optimize_ for parameters optimization.